Hprairie/Bi-Mamba2/README.md

 # NOTE

 The fwd kernel is implemented, tested, and benchmarked.
 The bwd kernel is still in progress.
 I will remove this note when it's done.
+The bwd is written, just needs to be debugged and tested.

 # A Brief Overview of Bidirectionality in Mamba